frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/payroll/income-tax-slab.md

 <!-- add-breadcrumbs -->
 # Income Tax Slab

 **Income Tax Slab is a document to define income tax rates based on different taxable income slab.**

 In many countries, income tax is levied on individual taxpayers based on a slab system where different tax rates have been prescribed for different slabs and such tax rates keep increasing with an increase in the income slab.
 In ERPNext, you can define multiple Income Tax Slabs and link them to individual employee's salary structure via Salary Structure Assignment.

 To access Income Tax Slab, go to:
-> Home > Human Resources > Payroll > Income Tax Slab
+> Home > Payroll > Taxation > Income Tax Slab

 ## 1. How to create an Income Tax Slab